People

 Press and media

-I am an expert in relation to the illicit trade in cultural property and dealings with museum collections
+I am an expert in relation to the law and ethics affecting the illicit trade in cultural property and sales, transfers, acquisitions and other dealings with museum collections.

 Activities

-I am a peer reviewer and I have sat on awards panels for the AHRC and ESRC.
-I am the co-convenor of the Art Culture and Heritage stream at the SLSA annual conference.
-External examiner at York University Law School
+I am the co-convenor with Dr. Sophie Vigneron of the Art Culture and Heritage stream at the SLSA annual conference.

 Awards

-Over the last 15 years, I have been awarded: (i) a Leverhulme Fellowship to study the illicit trade in cultural property, (ii) an AHRC/ESRC Placement Fellowship to work with the Museums Association and the Arts Council on the legal and ethical aspects of disposals from collections, and (iii) an AHRC Fellowship to provide guidance on the legal and ethical status of museum collections.
+Over the last 15 years, I have been awarded: (i) a Leverhulme Fellowship to study the illicit trade in cultural property, (ii) an AHRC/ESRC Placement Fellowship to work with the Museums Association on legal and ethical guidance relating to sales and transfers from museum collections, and (iii) an AHRC Leadership Fellowship to provide guidance on the legal and ethical status of museum collections and (iv) an award from the Arts Council to act as consultant in relation to guidance on restitution and repatriation.

 Conferences